sourcegraph/about/blogposts/lsif-indexer.md

 published: true
 ---

-At a high level, an LSIF indexer analyzes a collection of input source code files and produces an LSIF data file.
-This LSIF data file, in turn, is used by an editor or a Sourcegraph instance or some other developer tool to offer functionality like "Jump to Definition", "Show References", hover results with documentation and type information, semantic search, etc.

 This article explores what it would take to write an LSIF indexer.
 Along the way, we will learn a little bit about parsing, walking abstract syntax trees, scopes and the LSIF file format.

+[LSIF](https://github.com/Microsoft/language-server-protocol/blob/master/indexFormat/specification.md) (Language Server Index Format) is a data format that captures code intelligence facilitating code navigation, hover documentation etc. The blog post _[Code intelligence with LSIF](https://about.sourcegraph.com/blog/code-intelligence-with-lsif)_ has more details about LSIF.

+An LSIF indexer analyzes a collection of input source code files and produces an LSIF data file.
+This LSIF data file, in turn, is used by an editor or a Sourcegraph instance or some other developer tool to offer functionality like "Jump to Definition", "Show References", hover results with documentation and type information, semantic search, etc.

 To make things concrete for our exploration, we will write an LSIF indexer for the programming language Jsonnet, and we will limit ourselves to providing enough data for "Jump to Definition" in a Jsonnet file including its imports.
 [Jsonnet](https://jsonnet.org) is a configuration and data templating language closely linked to JSON.
 It is simple enough that parsing will not become a distraction in this exploration, but it is complex enough to show that simple lexical text search will not be sufficient for accurate "Jump to Definition" LSIF data.
 We will write our LSIF indexer in [Go](https://golang.org) and use the parser generator [Antlr](https://www.antlr.org) to do the heavy lifting on the parsing side.